childmindresearch/actfast/README.md

 ## Architecture & usage considerations

-All supported formats seem to be constructed in a similar way: A header followed by a series of variable-length, variable-content records.
-While this stream of records is easy to write for the manufacturers, it is not ideal for vectorized operations. `actfast` collects data in linear buffers and then reshapes them into numpy arrays.
+All supported formats seem to be constructed as streams of variable-length, variable-content records.
+While this stream of records is easy to write for the manufacturers, it is not ideal for vectorized operations. `actfast` collects data in contiguous arrays.

 Consider reading large datasets once and storing them in a more efficient format (e.g., Parquet, HDF5) for subsequent analysis.
-This will reduce the time spent reading files and the memory footprint of the data dramatically.
+This will always speed up data reading and enable streaming data processing.

 ## License